yusufkhatri878-bot/MLDA-Policy-Analysis/docs/validation.md

 ## Portfolio edition checks

 Output filenames and script references were renamed consistently.
 After reversing those filename substitutions and ignoring comments, the executable Stata commands match the previously reviewed scripts.
 Included numerical files are unchanged.
 Relative Markdown links and the master script's dependencies were checked.
-This renamed edition has not itself been rerun in Stata; validation rests on the completed prior run, the supplied corrected figure, and these checks of the presentation changes.
+The renamed workflow was completed successfully in Stata and reproduced the previously checked results.